Ben-Brady/PureImage/README.md

 ## Features

-### Reposts
+### Repost Filter

 By creating a PHash of every image posted into the selected channels and comparing it against new images, reposts are able to be detected according to the users settings.
 The system supports detection of compressed, cropped or even hue-shifted images by making use of multiple hashing algorithms.
 Sadly, due to performance reasons the bot won't process images larger than 10MP, this will hopefully be fixed when the Porn Filter is added.

-### Porn Filter (Coming Soon)
+### Porn Filter(Coming Soon)

 Using the [DeepDanbooru](https://github.com/KichangKim/DeepDanbooru) and [nude.js](https://github.com/pa7/nude.js) projects, PureImage is able detect if a post is considered pornographic and either flag or delete it depending on the server configuration.
-Additionally, several other porn detection libraries such nudepy are used, the thresholds and settings can all be customised in the settings.
+Additionally, several other porn detection libraries such nude.py are used, the thresholds and settings can all be customized in the settings.

 ### Coming Soon

 New Features Coming Soon:

--   Additional Customisability (Ability to change Messages, Config ...etc.)
+- Additional Customization (Ability to change Messages, Config ...etc.)
 - Porn Filter
 - Better Repost Detection

 ## Changelog

 ### [July 15] Public Release

 - Improved Documentation
 - Added a timeout settings for repost cog

 ### [July 5] Beta 2.1

 - Fixed a database issue that prevented the bot from working

 ### [July 5] Beta 2

--   Added Settings Cog, allowing cusomisability from a JSON file
+- Added Settings Cog, allowing customization from a JSON file
 - Moved from local storage to an sqlite3 database.

 ### [June 28] Beta 1

 - Added Repost Cog, allowing for repost detection of duplicate images.

 ## Config